 Elemental analysis of drilling core sections has an economically important role to play in the developing oil shale and mining industries.
 Obtaining oil from shale relies on finding optimal drilling sites and analyzing core samples to establish the most productive extraction sites.1

-Mining analysts look for rapid, large area, and economical techniques to investigate core sample features, like the mineral composition and grain size, in order to increase their success in finding the best sites.
-In the conventional analysis, a bulk tool is first used to establish complete elemental composition of a core sample, followed by secondary tools to define specific compound mineral grains and their distribution.
+Mining analysts look for a rapid, large area, and economical techniques to investigate core sample features, like the mineral composition and grain size, in order to increase their success in finding the best sites.
+In the conventional analysis, a bulk tool is first used to establish the complete elemental composition of a core sample, followed by secondary tools to define specific compound mineral grains and their distribution.
 An optimized analytical method for improving the effectiveness of shale location testing would be a single technique that analyzes vast areas of a sample rapidly, as well as identifies individual grains.

 Comparison with Existing Solutions

 - X-ray Fluorescence (XRF) is a widely preferred tool for determining key elements, such as sulfur (S) or iron (Fe) found in a large area of shale drill core section.
 Although the collection area using this method includes the bulk shale matrix, only the grains within the matrix are helpful for identifying the characteristics of the optimal shale drilling area.
 Thus, most of the collection time is wasted by collecting from areas that are not preferred.
 As the data is obtained from the grains and matrix, element weight ratios of the XRF data can only be employed to infer information on the grain chemistry.